Sasanian Empire: First Golden Era (309–379)

-Following Hormizd II's death, northern Arabs started to ravage and plunder the western cities of the empire, even attacking the province of Fars, the birthplace of the Sassanid kings.
+Following Hormizd II's death, northern Arabs started to ravage and plunder the western cities of the empire, even attacking the province of pars, the birthplace of the Sassanid kings.
 Meanwhile, Persian nobles killed Hormizd II's eldest son, blinded the second, and imprisoned the third (who later escaped into Roman territory).
-The throne was reserved for Shapur II, the unborn child of one of Hormizd II's wives who was crowned in utero: the crown was placed upon his mother's stomach.
+The throne was reserved for a younger son, Shapur II.
 During his youth the empire was controlled by his mother and the nobles.
-Upon his coming of age, Shapur II assumed power and quickly proved to be an active and effective ruler.
+Upon coming of age, Shapur II assumed power and quickly proved to be an active and effective ruler.

 He first led his small but disciplined army south against the Arabs, whom he defeated, securing the southern areas of the empire.
 He then began his first campaign against the Romans in the west, where Persian forces won a series of battles but were unable to make territorial gains due to the failure of repeated sieges of the key frontier city of Nisibis, and Roman success in retaking the cities of Singara and Amida after they had previously fallen to the Persians.

 These campaigns were halted by nomadic raids along the eastern borders of the empire, which threatened Transoxiana, a strategically critical area for control of the Silk Road.
 Shapur therefore marched east toward Transoxiana to meet the eastern nomads, leaving his local commanders to mount nuisance raids on the Romans.
 He crushed the Central Asian tribes, and annexed the area as a new province.